bhargavisatpathy/jetfuel_gem/README.md

 # Jetfuel

-This is my first gem to consume JetFuel api to shorten url
+This is a gem to consume JetFuel api to shorten url

 ## Installation